 Sustainable action has been a much- discussed issue for a few years now.
 But what exactly does it mean?
 It means that a responsible company places special emphasis on “how” things should be done.
 How can we improve staff satisfaction?
 How can we deal fairly with our partners and suppliers?
 How can we manage resources carefully?
 All questions regarding environmental, economic and social issues are an integral part of all areas of the company.
 The basis of this work is our defined guiding principles, which serve as a compass to all of us.

 Besides regional institutions and projects, the company supports social and cultural projects on the national and international levels.
 For example, LOWA helped the NEPALHILFE BEILNGRIES e.V to build a new school.
-The company’s athletes also work with the organisation KENIAL e.V. to distribute shoes in Nepal.
+The company’s athletes also work with the organization KENIAL e.V. to distribute shoes to children in need, in Nepal.
 In Germany, LOWA acts as an ambassador and supporter of the OUTDOOR AGAINST CANCER partner network, among other things.